-It’s documents a mother’s journey that begins with pregnancy, progresses to birth, and finishes in the afterglow in the days following birth.
+Labor of Love documents a mother’s journey that begins with pregnancy, progresses to birth, and finishes in the afterglow in the days following birth.
 Phuoc’s own wife and baby daughter are part of the narrative.
 That’s her on the cover!

 Bangkok based Andrew Marshall’s ambitious crisscrossing of contemporary Burma, which to western eyes reveals a way of life that can at times be exotically unfathomable.
 The Trouser People is less analysis than witty, candid Myanmar travel reportage, highlighted by adventures into the remote territory of some of the country’s most intriguing ethnic minorities.
 A fantastic read.

 A History of Modern Burma, Michael Charney, 2009